Mgncoding/bamazon/README.md

 Wasn't able to start the Third challenge.

 Also, when I add and remove products they Update, but don't stay updated in the database.
+I thought having the UPDATE in the query would update the table, but it doesn't save.